near/core-contracts/staking-pool/README.md

 #If you staked to a contract
 near call my_validator unstake '{"amount": "100000000000000000000000000"}' --accountId user1

-#Wait 3 epochs (9 hours) to withdraw
-#Check if balance is available to withdraw
+#Wait 3 epochs (9 hours) to withdraw and check if balance is available to withdraw
 near view my_validator is_account_unstaked_balance_available '{"account_id": "user1"}'

 #If is_account_unstaked_balance_available returns "true" withdraw